jsarnowski96/pysql-console/README.md

 - Python 3.x
 - `pyodbc` library
 - configured account on local/remote MS SQL server with `SQL Server and Windows Authentication mode` enabled
 - before you can use the program, you have to adjust server's name/IP and default database in `UserAuthentication()` method to your personal needs.
-Although using `master` as a default database might be sufficient, I highly recommend to test some of these settings beforehand.
+Although using `master` as a default database might be sufficient, I highly recommend testing some of these settings beforehand.
 Use below template as a reference point:
 ```
 dbConnection = pyodbc.connect('Driver={ODBC Driver 17 for SQL Server};'
                               'Server=;'